Diatribe (album)

-Diatribe is the debut studio album of Diatribe, released on November 3, 1996 by Cargo and Re-Constriction Records.
+Diatribe is the debut studio album by American industrial rock band Diatribe, released on November 3, 1996, by Cargo and Re-Constriction Records.
+The album features tracks dating back to 1992, with most of the tracks being produced around 1995.

 Reception

 Aiding & Abetting called Diatribe "a solid effort that connects on every level" and that "the power is palpable in every track."
 Sonic Boom gave Diatribe a positive review, saying the "album has the potential, if marketed right, to blow the lid off the entire crossover industrial scene.
 All of the elements are present; ballads, club tracks, industrial rock staples, and a lyricist who can sound like Sting one minute and Daniel Ash the next."
 Scott Hefflon of Lollipop Magazine agreed, saying "combining the singable vocal lines of typical rock music with the fat guitars of metal and the flexibility of looping percussion, surreal sound slicing, and slick keyboards, Diatribe offers a fresh, accessible variation of rock, without losing sight of the fact that they are, first and foremost, an electronics-based band."
 Option described the album as a "harsh, yet accessible mesh of guitars, complex electronics, organic & programmed percussion, with Marc J.'s indelible vocals."